-You will need the support of the current SCA members living within the proposed area, and you will need to negotiate with group(s) to which that area is currently assigned to have them agree to release their lands to your group.
+You will need the support of the current SCA members living within the proposed area, and you will need to negotiate with the group(s) which currently hold that area to have them agree to release their lands to your group.

-Be aware that you may have to proceed carefully as people tend to get defensive or protective about any territory the group already has a claim to.
+Be aware that you may have to proceed carefully as people tend to get defensive or protective about any claimed territory.
 Open discussion early on will usually resolve these issues with a minimum of fuss.